choquitofrito/Int3-WAD-POO/Notes/Programmation orientée objet - théorie et exercices.md

 Just one more time, in the simplest terms possible:

 An Interface is like a protocol.
-It doesn\'t designate the behavior of the object; it designates how your code tells that object to act.
+It doesn't designate the behavior of the object; it designates how your code tells that object to act.
 An interface would be like the English Language: defining an interface defines how your code communicates with any object implementing that